1.1 The Free Trial applies only to the use of the Cloud Service and does not apply to any other products or services offered by Couchbase.

 (f) access or use the Cloud Service and/or Documentation for the purposes of benchmarking or competitive analysis of the Cloud Service, or developing, using, providing, or supporting products or services competitive to Couchbase;

-(g) alter, modify, adapt, translate, enhance, reverse engineer, disassemble, decompile or prepare any derivative work from or of the Cloud Service or Documentation, or otherwise derive or determine or attempt to derive or determine the source code or other proprietary information or trade secrets from the Cloud Service or Documentation;
+(g) alter, modify, adapt, translate, enhance, reverse engineer, disassemble, decompile or prepare any derivative work from or of the Cloud Service or Documentation, or otherwise derive or determine or attempt to derive or determine the source code or other proprietary information or trade secrets from the Cloud Service or Documentation except where prohibited;

 (h) remove, delete, efface, obscure or otherwise alter any Couchbase proprietary notices, trademarks, warranties or disclaimers in or relating to the Cloud Service or Documentation;